kellymacdev/yellow-dev-project/README.md

 ### 1. Frontend Validation -> Progressive Form Disclosure
 - The application form is split into logical sections.
-- Subsequent sections are only revealed after the current section validates successfully (see Validation Rules).
+- Subsequent sections are only revealed after the current section validates successfully (see [Frontend validation rules](#frontend-validation-user-guidance-only)).
 - This exists to:
   - improve user experience
   - prevent submission of incomplete or inconsistent data